-On 28 December 2000, well before the delivery of the first Su-30MKI to India, the Russians signed an agreement with India giving Hindustan Aircraft LTD (HAL) the right to license-build up to 140 Su-30MKIs.
-Initial production will be from kits provided by the Russians, but HAL intends to eventually handle complete fabrication of the aircraft.
-By 2020, ignoring attrition, the IAF will have 190 Su-30MKIs in service, giving India a formidable air combat capability, based on first-class combat aircraft that combine excellent performance with tactical flexibility and, with inflight refueling, long range.
+On 28 December 2000, well before the delivery of the first Su-30MKI to India, the Russians signed an agreement with India giving Hindustan Aircraft LTD (HAL) the right to license-build up to 175 Su-30MKIs.
+Initial production was from kits provided by the Russians, but HAL eventually handled complete fabrication of the aircraft.
+By 2020, ignoring attrition, the IAF will have 200, going on 300, Su-30MKIs in service, giving India a formidable air combat capability, based on first-class combat aircraft that combine excellent performance with tactical flexibility and, with inflight refueling, long range.

 The deal, which also included 200 T-90 main battle tanks, was worth $3.3 billion USD, and was the biggest single arms agreement ever signed between Russia and India.
 By 2010, India had about 100 Su-30MKIs in service, and in that year awarded a contract to Sukhoi to update the oldest machines to a more modern spec, with the latest radar and support for advanced weapons like the Indo-Russian BrahMos supersonic cruise missile.